knutli/lrn2eth/README.md

 - Once the library is imported into a contract, you can write "using libraryName for uint"
 - by adding the keyword *using* we could give any uint within the contract the libraries functions and pass the uint as the first parameter of that function, e.g. x.add(123)

+**Special functions**
+- A **constructor** is a function that is automatically called when the contract is published.
+A classic usecase is to set the owner of the contract to msg.sender.
+- A **modifier** is basically writing a piece of code and attach it to a keyword.
+This keyword is then placed along with other functions' stuff, like public view +++.
+See the fundMe example, and the onlyOwner modifier.
+- A **receive()** method is used as a fallback function in a contract and is called when ether is sent to a contract with no calldata.
+If the receive method does not exist, it will use the fallback function.
+The receive function cannot have arguments, cannot return anything and must have external visibility and payable state mutability.
+- A **fallback()** method is called if the receive function doesn't exist. fallback() external payable — when no other function matches (not even the receive function).
+Optionally payable.

 **Composability**
 - A smart contract can be imported into another smart contract and given a name
 - When interacting with a contract outside our own project we need its contract address and its ABI